blacklight/platypush/README.md

 Writing your plugins
 --------------------

-Writing your own `runbullet` plugin, that would execute your own custom logic whenever a bullet with your plugin name is received, is a very simple task.
+Writing your own `platypush` plugin, that would execute your own custom logic whenever a bullet with your plugin name is received, is a very simple task.

-1. Create your plugin directory under `runbullet/plugins` (e.g. `light/batsignal`).
+1. Create your plugin directory under `platypush/plugins` (e.g. `light/batsignal`).

-2. In the case above, `runbullet.plugins.light.batsignal` will be your package name.
+2. In the case above, `platypush.plugins.light.batsignal` will be your package name.

-3. Create an `__init__.py` under `runbullet/plugins/light/batsignal`.
+3. Create an `__init__.py` under `platypush/plugins/light/batsignal`.

 4. If your module is `light/batsignal`, then its main class should be named `LightBatsignalPlugin`.